ted-tanner/entries-backend/Readme.md

 * Job to delete read notifications that were edited more than X time ago
 * Create notification for buddy request accepted
+* If buddy request retracted, delete notification (query notification using data from JSONB field)
 * Create notification for budget invitations sent
 * Create notification for budget invitations accepted
+* If budget invitation retracted, delete notification
 * Document notification types

 *By 9/16*